mtrdesign/krait/README.md

 ```

 This command will create three resources:
-* `/app/Tables/MyFirstTable.php` - the where you define all columns and processing callbacks of your table
+* `/app/Tables/MyFirstTable.php` - the table class definition (the table name, the columns, the callbacks, etc.)
 * `/app/Http/Controllers/Tables/MyFirstTableController.php` - the controller that fetches the table content
-* `/resources/js/components/tables/MyFirstTable.vue` - the front-end representation of the table
+* `/resources/js/components/tables/MyFirstTable.vue` - the front-end VueJS component that represents the data

 **IMPORTANT:**
-For consistency, all Table Classes in `app/Tables` should end on `Table` in order to be registered correctly.
+For consistency, all Table Classes in `app/Tables` should end on `Table` to be registered correctly.

-For more details around the installation and the tables definition, please check the official
+For more details about the Installation and the Usage, please check the [Official Docs](https://mtrdesign.github.io/krait/installation-guide/).
-`installation & usage` guide.

 ## Contribution

-Don't hesitate to raise issues and propse improvements!
+Don't hesitate to raise issues and propose improvements!
 Any help is welcome!

 You can find more information about the package development process in the monorepo projects:
 * `/krait-ui` - for the front-end functionality
 * `/krait` - for the back-end functionality

-More contribution details can be found in the [Krait Docs Website](https://mtrdesign.github.io/krait/contributions).
+More contribution details can be found in the [Official Contribution Section](https://mtrdesign.github.io/krait/contribution).

 ## License